Recite me link

 Baby Friendly Initiative (BFI)

-Maidstone and Tunbridge Wells NHS Trust is working towards UNICEF Baby Friendly Accreditation – visit the Unicef website for more information on this and what you can expect from us.
+We are working towards UNICEF Baby Friendly Accreditation – the Unicef website has more information on this and what you can expect from us.

 Research shows that skin-to-skin contact in the hours after baby is born with the parent has huge benefits for the baby’s future health and brain development.